-Under the RxCrossroads Agreements, RxCrossroads also acts as the Company's exclusive third-party distributor of EGRIFTA® in the United States.
-In such a role, RxCrossroads purchases EGRIFTA® from the Company and takes title thereto when the goods arrive in their warehouse.
-RxCrossroads' purchases of EGRIFTA® are triggered by its expectations of market demand over a certain period of time.
-With respect to EGRIFTA®, RxCrossroads fulfills orders received from authorized wholesalers and delivers EGRIFTA® directly to that authorized wholesaler's client, namely, a specialty pharmacy forming part of our network of specialty pharmacies.
-See Note 26.
+Under the RxCrossroads Agreements, RxCrossroads also acts as the Company's exclusive third-party distributor of EGRIFTA SV® in the United States.
+In such a role, RxCrossroads purchases EGRIFTA SV® from the Company and takes title thereto when the goods arrive in their warehouse.
+RxCrossroads' purchases of EGRIFTA SV® are triggered by its expectations of market demand over a certain period of time.
+With respect to EGRIFTA SV®, RxCrossroads fulfills orders received from authorized wholesalers and delivers EGRIFTA SV® directly to that authorized wholesaler's client, namely, a specialty pharmacy forming part of the Company's network of specialty pharmacies.
+See Note 27.

 On November 1, 2017, the Company entered into amended and restated RxCrossroads Agreements to add Trogarzo® as a new product sold in the United States.
 These amended and restated RxCrossroads Agreements replaced the RxCrossroads Agreements entered into in May 2014.
-On November 1, 2019, the RxCrossroads Agreements were amended anew to include EGRIFTA SVTM as an additional product distributed by RxCrossroads in the United States.
+On November 1, 2019, the RxCrossroads Agreements were amended anew to include EGRIFTA SV® as an additional product distributed by RxCrossroads in the United States.